IMHA, immune mediated hemalytic anemia, is a vicious autoimmune disease and can be difficult and expensive to treat.

 Treatment Options For IMHA

-Treatment varies but generally a blood transfusion is needed.
-Often multiple blood transfusions will have to be given if your dog has any chance at surviving.
+Treatment varies.
+Generally a blood transfusion is needed.
+Often multiple blood transfusions are needed if your pet has any chance at surviving.

 The blood transfusion gives the body time to rebuild the healthy red blood cells.
 This rebuilding can only take place with the help of medications such as steriods, typically prednisone, corticosterioids and other immunosuppressive medications.
 Plasma and oxyglobin are sometimes given to dogs as well.

-Speaking of expense, most veterinarian offices will not be able to handle IMHA cases like this, they’ll need to be hospitalized at an emergency veterinarian hospital, which ups the expense, but ups the chance of survival as well!
+Speaking of expense, many veterinarian offices will not be able to handle IMHA cases like this.
+And many vets and vet staff have actually never seen an IMHA case.
+Most likely your pet will need to go to an emergency veterinarian hospital, like Northwood Animal Hospital in Anderson, IN, which ups the expense, but ups the chance of survival as well!

 Contributing Factors and Causes